dqthebt24/CryptoSystem/README.md

 ## Basic setup

-RSA does things with primes which are integer numbers.
-To increase the security of the system, one easy step we can do is increase the size of an integer.
-For RSA 2048 bits, `p,q` are 1024 bits integers then `p*q` is nearly 2048 bits.
-The most important thing is how to represent a very large integer like 1024 or 2048 bits.
-The first way we can think about is to write a BigInt class, with C++, we can overload operators like +, -, \*, /, etc. The second way is easier, this is also the way this repo implemented, that is using a library.
 The library used here is Boost.
 The next session will show how to represent a very big number by Boost::multiprecision.
 To install Boost library, follow this [tutorial for Windows](https://https://tomkoos.github.io/cpp/boost-vs.html) or [tutorial for Linux](https://onethinglab.com/2019/01/30/how-to-install-latest-boost-library-on-ubuntu/).

 ### Big number data type
 Using this code to define a new data type for big number.